sixslime/later__legacy1/README.md

 # Do NOT execute api functions as multi-selectors!
 execute as @e[tag=my_targets] run function later:api/delay
 #           ^ ^ ^ ^ ^ ^ ^ ^ ^ Bad!
-# The inputs for later:api/delay will be reset after it is run for the first target and do nothing for the rest; use the "selector" input.
+# The inputs for later:api/delay reset after execution as the first target entity and do nothing for the rest; use the "selector" input.
 ```

 ___